MCUXpresso SDK Release Notes#

 Transceiver Drivers (XCVR)

-Added API to control PA ramp type and duration
+Added API to control PA ramp type and duration.

 Connectivity framework